 settled, I came to understand the goodness and difficulty we were in each other's lives and to appreciate the deep love underneath

 Take care of yourself.
-There is much we don't know about the relationship between mind, body and
+There is much we don't know about the relationship between mind,

-Destructive behavior, such as excessive alcohol or drug intake, prolongs grief and makes the loss even more
+Destructive behavior, such as excessive alcohol or drug intake, prolongs grief and makes the loss

-are normal expressions of grief, but please see a health professional if you are having troublesome symptoms.
+and insomnia are normal expressions of grief, but please see a health professional if you are having troublesome symptoms.

 Take the time to nurture yourself.
-Perhaps you have been so busy helping other family members grieve that
+Perhaps you have been so busy helping other family members grieve

-turning off the cell phone to read a book, or going for a walk, please take the time to nurture yourself.
+hot soak, turning off the cell phone to read a book, or going for a walk, please take the time to nurture yourself.